 Negative review scams and fake reviews can come from various motivations, each aimed at undermining a business’s reputation and financial stability.

-1. Competitor Sabotage.
-Competitors can do it themselves or hire scammers to post fake negative reviews to gain an unfair advantage.
-By tarnishing a rival’s reputation, they hope to attract dissatisfied customers to their own business.
+- Competitor Sabotage.
+Competitors can write themselves or hire scammers to post fake negative reviews to gain an unfair advantage.

-It’s important to identify motivations why someone posted fake feedback and present it as evidence when flagging and reporting those reviews.
+It’s always helpful to identify motivations why someone posted fake feedback and present it as evidence when flagging and reporting those reviews.

 We specialize in removing fraudulent reviews about your business.
 You only pay after successful removal.

-Types of Platforms Where Scammers and “Bad Actors” Can Post Fake Online Reviews
+Types of Platforms Where Scammers Can Post Fake Online Reviews

 From our experience, scammers and spammers frequently target popular business with the highest traffic and good reputation.
 Competitors aiming to harm your reputation often choose high visibility review sites like Google My Business (Google Maps) or Yelp.
 Additionally, competitors often target niche sites where your offerings are compared directly with theirs.
 Meanwhile, disgruntled employees or individuals with personal grudges tend to post negative content on professional sites like Glassdoor or on social media.